-However it’s not clear just how much users will pay for such content and wider use cases are now taking shape.
-LTE Broadcast will enable push notifications for a broad range of services, such as breaking news, weather warnings, transport information, critical communications for public safety, enterprise communications and multimedia marketing.
+However it’s not clear just how much users will pay for such content and wider use cases are taking shape.
+LTE Broadcast will enable push notifications for content including breaking news, weather warnings and transport information.

-Perhaps the most significant potential of this push notification is the delivery of software updates to connected devices, enabling multiple devices to be simultaneously, quickly and efficiently updated.
-This will be useful for smartphones and other computing devices, but especially relevant for Internet of Things devices that may not have an alternative update method, keeping them working correctly and securely.
+Another key application for push notification is the delivery of software updates to connected devices, to enable multiple devices to be simultaneously, quickly and efficiently updated.
+This will be useful for smartphones and other computing devices, but especially relevant for Internet of Things (IoT) devices that may not have an alternative update method, keeping them working correctly and securely.

 The potential opportunity for LTE Broadcast is huge.
-In early 2015, Ericsson predicted that 50% of all content viewed will be on mobile devices and on demand by 2020.
-The GSA expects that 60% of all mobile data traffic will be from online video by 2020, and in November 2015 predicted that LTE Broadcast would reach two billion customers by 2020.
+In early 2015, Ericsson predicted that 50% of all content viewed would be on mobile devices and on demand by 2020.
+In 2018 it forecast that mobile video traffic will account for 73% of all mobile data traffic by 2023.